 Claims arising in 2022-23 will be claimable within the same year.

-Small businesses with an aggregated annual turnover of less than $10 million will be able to immediately deduct the full cost of eligible assets costing less than $20,000 that are first used or installed ready for use between 1 July 2023 and
+Under both measures as announced, small businesses with an aggregated annual turnover of less than $10 million will be able to immediately deduct the full cost of eligible assets costing less than $20,000 that are first used or installed ready for use between 1 July 2023 and 30 June 2025.

 Small business pooling rules can be reapplied for assets in excess of $20,000 (i.e. allowing depreciation of 15% first year and 30% thereafter).

-Announced as part of Budget 2021 measures, the availability of full expensing is extended by a further year until 30 June 2023.
+Announced as part of Budget 2021 measures, the availability of full expensing was extended by a further year until 30 June 2023 and ends on that date.
 (Budget Paper No. 2 page 29).

 Depreciation – General Rules